Free Security Apps for Windows

 Windows 10, 8.1 and 8

 For Windows 10, 8.1 and 8 users: If you've just installed, upgraded or purchased a PC with Windows 10 or Windows 8.1 or 8, then you already have the security software Windows Defender - Microsoft's own security app, built into Windows.
 Just keep Windows and all of your apps up to date, and you should be fine.

 Here are the main free security apps for Windows.

 Windows Defender is included with Windows 10 and Windows 8.
 It's Microsoft's built-in security app.
 It helps protect your PC against malware (malicious software), viruses, spyware, and other potentially unwanted software.

-Windows Defender is my prefered main security app, and I use it on all of my PCs.
+Windows Defender is my preferred main security app, and I use it on all of my PCs.

 SecureAPlus uses no less than 12 antivirus engines!
-So, if you have a favourite antvirus app, the chances are that SecureAPlus uses its antivirus engine.
+So, if you have a favorite antivirus app, the chances are that SecureAPlus uses its antivirus engine.
 This is one of the newer security apps available and it's growing in popularity.
 Be prepared for a very slow initial full system scan, while it builds up a whitelist of your apps.